PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 list.
 If you have others ideas/plans, feel free to file an issue or open a pull request.

+### Building

+This is a [Maven][maven] project, so running `mvn clean install` performs a full clean build.
+Some relevant flags:
+- `-Dverification.warn` makes the warnings and errors emitted by various plugins and the Java compiler non-fatal, where possible.
+- `-Dverification.skip` disables various non-essential plugins and compiles the code with minimal checks (i.e. without linting, Error Prone checks, etc.)
+- `-Perror-prone-fork` builds the code and runs the tests against Picnic's [Error Prone fork][error-prone-fork-repo] (hosted on [Jitpack][error-prone-fork-jitpack]).
+Refaster templates are only tested when the fork is used, because they rely on changes in the unmerged PR [google/error-prone#1239][[error-prone-issue-1239].

+When loading the project in IntelliJ IDEA (and perhaps other IDEs) errors about the inaccessibility of `com.sun.tools.javac.*` classes may be reported.
+If this happens, configure your IDE to enable the `add-exports` profile.

 ### Contribution guidelines

 To the extend possible, the pull request process guards our coding guidelines.